 solves the traveling salesman problem.
-For more information, see the section "Traveling Salesman Problem" on page 449.
+For more information, see the section "Traveling Salesman Problem" on page 442.

-The algorithm that is used to solve this problem is built around the same method as is used in PROC OPTMILP: a branch-and-cut algorithm.
-Many of the following suboptions are the same as those described for the OPTMILP procedure in the SAS/OR User's Guide: Mathematical Programming.
+The algorithm that is used to solve this problem is built around the same method that is used in PROC OPTMILP: a branch-and-cut algorithm.
+Many of the following suboptions are the same as those described for the OPTMILP procedure in Chapter 13, "The OPTMILP Procedure."